 About Counseling Sessions

-Individual counseling sessions are typically scheduled on the hour and last up to 50 minutes.
-The Counseling Center operates on a time limited model, which means that students are eligible for up to 12 individual sessions per academic year.
-Counseling can be an opportunity to talk about concerns with an objective person who can help you develop skills and view situations in ways that may enable you to be more effective in managing life's challenges down the road.
+Individual counseling sessions are typically scheduled on the hour, for a duration of approximately 50 minutes.
+Couples, family, and group sessions are also available.
+Students are eligible for up to 12 sessions per academic year.
+Counseling can be an opportunity to talk about concerns with an objective person who can help you develop skills and view situations in ways that may enable you to be more effective in managing life's challenges.

 Eligibility for Services

 Students must be currently enrolled in three or more credit hours to be eligible to receive counseling services.
 Services at the Counseling Center are all free of charge.
-Consultation services are provided to parents, faculty, and staff.
+Brief consultation services are provided to parents, faculty, and staff.

 Occasionally a student may be referred to another agency for services.
-For example, if a student needs more sessions than the brief therapy we offer, we will work with the student to facilitate a referral to an outside agency.
-On occasion a student may have needs that are beyond what our agency is designed to offer.
-These may include chronic or severe mental health problems, or other conditions that may require close monitoring.
-In such instances, our staff will facilitate obtaining appropriate treatment and will offer referrals that will better meet the student’s needs.
+For example, if a student needs more sessions than we can provide while still serving the University community as a whole, we will work with the student to facilitate a referral to an outside agency.
+On occasion a student may have chronic or severe mental health problems, or other conditions that may require close monitoring.
+In such instances, our staff will facilitate obtaining treatment that will best serve the student and may offer referrals that will better meet the student’s needs.

 Our Commitment to Issues of Diversity